During school breaks, many teens – particularly soon-to-be graduates – get anxious with excitement for the season of partying to begin.

-With summer vacation creeping closer and closer, many teens – especially soon-to-be graduates – are getting anxious with excitement for the season of partying to begin.
-Lately, prom plans have been circulating high school halls and, in a few more weeks, mailboxes will be filled with graduation party invites.
+Especially as summer draws near, prom plans circulate high school halls and mailboxes fill graduation party invites.
 Hey, your teen’s worked hard for four years.
 Why shouldn’t there be a celebration?

 However, as many of these teens will also be treating this summer (and its parties) as a transition to college life, they’ll also be facing their first test as young adults: to drink or not to drink.

 And if you, as parents, may be thinking, “I’d rather my teen and her friends have a few sips under the safety of my own roof,” think again.

 In many states, including Michigan, there exist “Social Host Liability Laws.”

 This means that if you are caught serving alcohol to minors in your home, not only are you endangering your child’s life and the lives of many others – but you could also end up facing some serious charges.